healixcare786-creator/Healix-Care/README.md

         <section id="about-page" class="page-section">
             <div class="container">
                 <div class="section-title">
-                    <h2>About TECHIZO</h2>
+                    <h2 data-key="about.title">About TECHIZO</h2>
                 </div>
                 <div class="about-content">
                     <div class="about-text">
-                        <h3>Our Story</h3>
+                        <h3 data-key="about.story">Our Story</h3>
-                        <p>Founded in 2020, TECHIZO started with a simple mission: to provide high-quality, affordable mobile accessories that genuinely protect your devices.
+                        <p data-key="about.story.text1">Founded in 2020, TECHIZO started with a simple mission: to provide high-quality, affordable mobile accessories that genuinely protect your devices.
 We noticed a gap in the market for products that combined excellent protection with stylish design.</p>
-                        <p>Today, we serve customers across Europe, the Middle East, and Pakistan, with our headquarters based in Faisalabad.
+                        <p data-key="about.story.text2">Today, we serve customers across Europe, the Middle East, and Pakistan, with our headquarters based in Faisalabad.
 Our products are tested rigorously to ensure they meet the highest standards of quality and durability.</p>
-                        <h3>Our Mission</h3>
+                        <h3 data-key="about.mission">Our Mission</h3>
-                        <p>To become the leading provider of mobile accessories by offering innovative products that enhance device protection while maintaining aesthetic appeal.
+                        <p data-key="about.mission.text">To become the leading provider of mobile accessories by offering innovative products that enhance device protection while maintaining aesthetic appeal.
 We believe your mobile accessories should reflect your personal style while providing maximum protection.</p>
                     </div>
                 </div>
             </div>